The Power Behind the Land: How Data Centers Are Quietly Reshaping Development in Georgia

 A look at how data center development is changing land use approvals, infrastructure planning, and the importance of early engagement.

-Read ArticleZoning and land use issues can determine whether a business can open, expand, occupy a space, obtain permits, renew a license, or move forward with a real estate project.
+Read ArticleZoning and land use decisions can determine whether a business can open, expand, occupy a space, secure permits, renew a license, or move forward with a real estate project.
 The Scott Law Firm assists business owners, commercial property owners, developers, investors, and real estate professionals with zoning strategy, land use analysis, variances, permitting concerns, nonconforming use issues, and local government approvals throughout Metro Atlanta.

 Zoning issues are often discovered at the worst possible time, during leasing, permitting, financing, expansion, redevelopment, tenant buildout, or after a business has already invested in a location.
-A commercial space may look usable on paper, but the zoning classification, prior approvals, conditions, overlays, parking requirements, use restrictions, or nonconforming status may tell a different story.
+A commercial space may appear workable, but the zoning classification, prior approvals, conditions, overlays, parking requirements, use restrictions, or nonconforming status may create a different legal reality.

 The Scott Law Firm evaluates zoning and land use issues with a practical focus on what the business owner, property owner, or developer needs to accomplish.
 The goal is to identify the legal pathway, anticipate municipal concerns, and develop a strategy before time, leverage, and options are lost.